 Read the job description

 This might sound like a no-brainer, but when candidates fail to do this, it surprises me each and every time.
 When it comes to our job descriptions (and nearly everything else about our company) we’re not exactly traditional.
-Because we look for future trajectory rather than past experience, our job postings don’t ask for university degrees or specific skills.
+Because we look for future trajectory rather than past experience, our job postings don’t ask for years of experience or specific skills.
 So, if you tell me you have the “required qualifications stated in the job description,” I know you haven’t read the posting properly.
-Try to match the tone of the job postings you read.
 If the description is very formal and asks for specific information, then write a cover letter that addresses this tone.
 But, if the job description is a little more casual, funny, or unusual, take the lead from the employer and answer with something equally unique.

 Customize your application, each and every time